Nicknamesus/Skyblock-Bazaar-Structure/README.md

 ## General info
 This repository contains all item IDs mentioned in [the official Skyblock Bazaar Wiki](https://wiki.hypixel.net/Bazaar).
 It represents how the Bazaar is structured in-game, each item id being an official skyblock item id (unless there was an error in the Wiki that i didn't notice.

+bazaar_structure.json contains the bazaar's structure (categories like farming, etc.) and bazaar_structure_simplified.json contains only the items and their crafts.

 ## How to use
 Each item has a craft.
 It can either be 'base', meaning its not craftable, or a dictionary.
 The dictionnary contains the ID of each item needed for the craft and how much of it is needed.